APIchain/SupplyChain/README.md

 # Gyl
-This is a supply chain demo use fabric.
+This is a supply chain demo based on fabric v0.61.

 This project is still in developing

-The Module is almost complete. and the control(bussiness logic) and view(interface) is still in todo.
+The Module lib is almost complete. and the control(bussiness logic) and view(interface) is still in todo.